• Skip to primary navigation

 Homemade Almond Milk

 The wonderful thing about making your own almond milk, is that you can use the pulp for cookies!
-If you are making your own milk, use the pulp instead of store-bought almond meal.
-This is a wonderful way to maximize your ingredients and make use of your food!
+If you make your own milk, use the pulp instead of a store-bought almond meal.
+This is a wonderful way to maximize your ingredients!

 I’d love to hear your feedback in the comments below for this Almond Jam Dot Cookies recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!